Our Diocesan Interfaith Advisor is Revd David Gifford

 - Global Connections - Global Connections have brought together resources and materials to help Christians understand and share their faith with people from other faith backgrounds.

-The month Ramadhan and Fasting
+The month of Ramadhan and fasting

 Ramadhan is the 9th month of the Islamic Calendar and holds a special significance as it is the month in which Muslims all around the world fast, i.e they refrain from any food or drink from dawn until sunset each day.

 Ramadhan will commence on April 2nd 2022.
 As the Islamic calendar is based on the lunar cycle, the month is either 29 or 30 days and each year Ramadhan shifts by around 10 days (i.e., in 2023, Ramadhan will commence circa.
 March 22)Fasting is a required act of worship for all adults who are healthy and capable of fasting, the Quran gives the reason for fasting as a means of developing a greater awareness and consciousness of God: “Fasting is prescribed for you, as it was prescribed for those before you, so that you may be mindful of God” (Translated Meaning of Quran: 2:183) This verse also mentions the fact that previous religious communities were also prescribed to fast and indeed references to fasting can certainly be found in Christianity and Judaism (both of these communities are extensively referred to in the Quran as “People of the Scripture”).
-Fasting is also a means to engender a sense of gratitude for the blessings which we have and create empathy towards those that don’t have such good fortune.
+Fasting is also a means to engender a sense of gratitude for the blessings and create empathy towards those who don’t have such good fortune.
 It’s also a method to create self-discipline and self-improvement.

 In addition to fasting other acts are strongly encouraged, prayers, reciting the Quran and charity being among them, so every evening, additional prayers are held in most mosques and fund-raising activity also takes place.
 Abstaining from poor behaviours which are generally discouraged such as quarrelling, raising one’s voice, backbiting, gossiping and breaking family ties are emphasised in even stronger terms during this month, the idea being that if one is prone to these acts, then by breaking these habits for the month will facilitate leaving such things for good.